AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/analytics/mixpanel.md

 hide: true
 hidefromtoc: true
 ---
-# Create a *Mixpanel* source connection in the UI
+# Create a source connection and dataflow for *Mixpanel* using the Flow Service API

-This tutorial provides steps for creating a *Mixpanel* source connector using the Platform user interface.
+The following tutorial walks you through the steps to create a source connection and a dataflow to bring Mixpanel data to Platform using the [Flow Service API](https://developer.adobe.com/experience-platform-apis/references/flow-service/).

 ## Overview

 [Mixpanel](https://www.mixpanel.com) is a product analytics tool that enables capturing data on how users interact with a digital product.
 Mixpanel allows you to analyze this product data with simple, interactive reports that let you query and visualize the data with just a few clicks.

-This Adobe Experience Platform [sources](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [Event Export API > Download](https://developer.mixpanel.com/reference/raw-event-export) to download your event data as it is received and stored within Mixpanel, along with all event properties (including distinct_id) and the exact timestamp the event was fired into Experience Platform.
+This Adobe Experience Platform [source](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [Mixpanel Event Export API > Download](https://developer.mixpanel.com/reference/raw-event-export) to download your event data as it is received and stored within Mixpanel, along with all event properties (including `distinct_id`) and the exact timestamp the event was fired into Experience Platform.

 Mixpanel uses bearer tokens as an authentication mechanism to communicate with the Mixpanel Event Export API.

 ## Prerequisites

-Before you start configuring the extension you need to have a Mixpanel account.
-If you do not have one already, go to the Mixpanel [register](https://mixpanel.com/register/) page to register and create your Mixpanel account.
+The first step in creating a Mixpanel source connection is to ensure that you have a Mixpanel account.
+If you do not have one already, see the [Mixpanel register](https://mixpanel.com/register/) page to register and create your account.

 ### Gather required credentials